 \subsubsection{Characteristic bordism}

-The ideas of characteristic bordism originated with the work of Freedman-Kirby (FK) and Kirby-Taylor (KT) in \cite{FK,KT90}, where the authors defined a bordism group generated by a pair consisting of a 4-dimensional manifold $M$ and a 2-dimensional submanifold $F$ that is Poincaré dual to either the characteristic classes $w_2(TM)$ or $w_2(TM)+w_1(TM)^2$. \begin{defn} Choose an abelian group $A$ and tangential structure $\xi\colon B\to B\O$, where either $A = \Z/2$, or $\xi$ factors through $B\SO$.
+The ideas of characteristic bordism originated with the work of Freedman--Kirby (FK) and Kirby--Taylor (KT) in \cite{FK,KT90}, where the authors defined a bordism group generated by a pair consisting of a 4-dimensional manifold $M$ and a 2-dimensional submanifold $F$ that is Poincaré dual to either the characteristic classes $w_2(TM)$ or $w_2(TM)+w_1(TM)^2$. \begin{defn} Choose an abelian group $A$ and tangential structure $\xi\colon B\to B\O$, where either $A = \Z/2$, or $\xi$ factors through $B\SO$.
 Let $M$ be a manifold with $\xi$-tangential structure, and let $\mathcal P\in H^n(B; A)$.
-A $(\xi, \mathcal P)$-\textit{characteristic pair} consists of a pair $(M,F)$ where $F$ is a proper submanifold of $M$ Poincaré dual to $\mathcal{P}(M)$ and the boundary of $M$ intersects $F$ precisely and transversely at the the boundary of $F$. \end{defn}
+A $(\xi, \mathcal P)$-\textit{characteristic pair} consists of a pair $(M,F)$ where $F$ is a proper submanifold of $M$ Poincaré dual to $\mathcal{P}(M)$ and the boundary of $M$ intersects $F$ precisely and transversely at the boundary of $F$. \end{defn}

 \begin{rem} The requirement on a pair $(M, F)$ to have a characteristic structure means that a $(\xi, \mathcal P)$-characteristic structure on $(M, F)$ induces one on $(\partial M, \partial F)$.
 Thus there are notions of bordisms of $(\xi, \mathcal P)$-characteristic manifolds, bordism groups, etc. \end{rem}